pjoseph11/CSC-4330-Exam-2/README.md

 **token name: declaration**

 These lexemes assign what kind of data will be given to a variable.
-They must start with the @ sign then can have any alphanumeric character.
+They must start with the !! sign then can have any alphanumeric character.

-regex: ^![\w]*
+regex: ^!![\w]*

 integer code: 5